catiR/aligned-reaper/README.md

 # aligned-reaper
-F0 extracted by REAPER, with word alignments
+F0 extracted by REAPER, and energy, aligned to words in a sentence.
+To do: add a mark to show short pauses.